 When you think about what external hard drives are used for, durability suddenly becomes essential.
 While it might look like a doggy chew toy, the LaCie Rugged portable HDD is as tough as they come and even has a rubber cover around the edges to dampen the shock from any impacts.

 The speeds it operates at are respectable, if on the lower end of the scale, hitting about 110MB/s in read and write tests.
 You can pick up the LaCie relatively cheap too, although you are paying a little more for durability, so you're looking at about $110-120 for a 2TB model, and $100 for a 1TB.
 We'd recommend the 2TB, purely because this will last you so long it'll store your files for years.

 If you're someone who is a little careless with how they pack their bag, or you genuinely take your PC files on more extreme outings, then this is the external HDD for you.
 It comes in all kinds of variations, to suit all connection types, including USB 3.0, mini-USB, USB Type-C and multi-input versions.

 Best external hard drive FAQ

 What type of external hard drive is best?

-Your two main options are traditional spinning platter hard drive (HDD), and solid state drive (SSD).
+Your two main options for external drives are a traditional spinning platter hard drive (HDD), and solid state drive (SSD).
 Your SSD is more akin to a standard USB stick where you're storing all the data in little flash memory chips rather than writing it onto a metal platter.
 That makes them more robust, but also more expensive and lower capacity.

-A hard drive is still valuable in that they can provide relatively cheap, seriously large volumes of data storage.
+Hard drives are still valuable in that they can provide cheap, seriously large volumes of data storage.
 And if you don't need to access that data quickly or regularly they're just fine.
 Transfer speeds of hard drives really are a fraction of what you'll get from a quality SSD.

 An SSD, however, is far quicker and generally smaller, which makes them more portable.
 Their speed means that they're far better suited to being an extension of your game library in that you can actually play directly from the SSD itself.